 Polycarbonate Conservatory Roof

 The biggest competitor to a glass conservatory roof is polycarbonate roofs.
 Polycarbonate is the cheaper alternative to Glass yet possess many different qualities to the alternative.
-So, you can make an informed decision regarding which is the best material for your conservatory roofing, this blog will break down the major differences between polycarbonate and Glass as your conservatory roofing solution.
+So, you can make an informed decision regarding which is the best material for your project.
+This blog will break down the major differences between polycarbonate and Glass as your conservatory roofing solution.

 The purpose of a conservatory is to provide a relaxing room for you and your family to retreat to all year round.
 If you have ever experienced a conservatory with a polycarbonate room, when it is raining, you will be fully aware of its poor sound insulation.
 Glass significantly reduces the problem as it carries much improved acoustic insulation.